joshpadilla/deter-bistro/Config/AWS-Network/README.md

 DeterBistro defines, modifies and manages AWS resources and infrastructure as code with CloudFormation JSON templates.
 This allows consistent, repeatable, code-described and version controlled network and security resources.

-All resources are defined in the **"AWS-Network.json"** file with lists of key, value pairs and JSON standard syntax.
+All resources are defined in the **"AWS-Network.json"** file in the **"deter-bistro/Config/AWS-Network"** directory with lists of key, value pairs and standard JSON syntax.